 U.S. prosecutors accuse her of lying in a visa application about how much she paid her housekeeper.
 She was indicted this week by a federal grand jury on one count of visa fraud and one count of making false statements.

-The Indian government denied a request by the State Department to waive Khobragade’s diplomatic immunity so she can answer the charges, U.S. and Indian officials said.
-The immunity was granted after her controversial arrest.
+But the Indian government denied a request by the State Department to waive Khobragade’s diplomatic immunity so she can answer the charges, U.S. and Indian officials said.

 India said Friday that it had transferred her to the Ministry of External Affairs in New Delhi.